WeConnectArchive/WeWorkSandbox-svgar/README.md

 [![npm](https://img.shields.io/npm/v/svgar.svg?style=flat-square)](https://www.npmjs.com/package/svgar)
 [![NPM](https://img.shields.io/npm/l/svgar.svg?style=flat-square)](https://github.com/WeWorkSandbox/svgar/blob/master/LICENSE)

-Syntactic sugar for reactive and data-infused svg drawings.
-No more Rhino screenshots!
+Svgar (pronounced sugar) is a fluent syntax wrapper for creating reactive svg drawings.

 Design automation tools are constrained by the interfaces they're written for.
 Grasshopper and Dynamo provide battle-tested geometric tools, but consideration for graphical output or user experience often requires [some pretty extreme measures](https://www.food4rhino.com/app/human-ui).
 What if we could use the drawing *as* the interface?

-Svgar (pronounced sugar) drawings are collections of layers and states.
-Layers contain logical groups of geometry, and states contain svg style definitions.
-The library provides a fluent syntax for composing information, attaching events/classes, and switching between states.
-The output is still svg, but the drawing process is a little bit sweeter.

-Svgar offers:

-* High fidelity vector visuals without an imposed graphic opinion.
-If svg can do it, svgar can do it.
-* A new paradigm of cooking-based package names because all the good animals and bugs are taken.
+Svgar cubes (read: drawings) contain a camera object and a collection 'stateful' layer objects called slabs.
+Slabs contain tagged 2D geometry, an encapsulated set of css styles, and any number of state declarations that map styles to tags.
+The library provides a fluent syntax for intuitively composing drawings from these.
+This schema offers three primary ways to dynamically control graphics:

+- Altering the actual geometry
+- Changing states for one/many slabs
+- Moving the camera

+Anything svg can do, svgar can do!
+But now the drawing process is a little bit sweeter.

 **(Under active development.
-Targeting November for `0.3.X` feature set.)**
+Targeting November for a feature-complete `0.3.X`.)**

 ## Installation